e3c-summer-worker/components/README.md

 This repo structure is based off of [monorepo-release-changesets](https://github.com/azu/monorepo-release-changesets).

+## Overview of the components

+All the components are in the `packages/*` folder, save for the `elm-webpack-loader`, which is there to fix an unfortunate bug in the Elm webpack compiler.

+* Homepage Ticker (`packages/homepage-ticker`)
+* Navigation (`packages/navigation`)
+* Scrolling Terrain (`packages/scrolling-terrain`)

 ## Local development

 Make sure you have the following installed:

 * [Yarn 3](https://yarnpkg.com/)

 I'm using Yarn's [Plug'n'Play](https://yarnpkg.com/features/pnp) as my dependency management system, so theoretically you don't even need to run `yarn install` (but maybe run it anyway?).
 The dependencies should all be in the `.pnp.cjs` file.
-But just in case:
+The benefit of this is that installations are generally super fast, but the git diffs can get pretty crazy.
+If anything goes wrong, you shoudl be able to fix it by reinstalling the packages:

 ```bash
 yarn
 ```

-## Production

-Most of the components have an associated Github Action that pushes it to a new branch, where you can then access it via a CDN, like jsDelivr (which is what I'm using primarily).

-Some pages on Squarespace may still use jsDelivr links in the [SummerWorkerECCC.github.io](https://github.com/SummerWorkerECCC/SummerWorkerECCC.github.io) repository (I used to manually add the compiled code to the repo very time I made new changes), which I have kept there for backward compatibility. ersions

 ### Updating Versions